scalochnaya/WYPN/README.md

    4. Well done!
 Now you can use generated wordlist for brute-force attack!

 !
 Remember that we use brute-force just for checking our own passwords !
+!
+Program created exclusively for educational purposes.
+I don't call for and condemn illegal actions !
 #

 Dear user,